LeoBaro/leobaro.github.io/_posts/2023-06-29-transformers.markdown

 #### The Encoder
-The _Transformer_ architecture **comprises a stack (N) of Encoders modules**.
-We must introduce three more components to build our first encoder layer: the feed-forward network, layer normalization, and skip connections.
+The _Transformer_ architecture **comprises a stack (N=6) of Encoders modules**.
+We must introduce three more components to build our first encoder module: the feed-forward network, layer normalization, and skip connections.

 | <img src="/assets/2023-06-29-transformers/encoder.jpg" alt="encoder" width="200"/>|
 |:--:|